stefansundin/rssbox/README.md

 #### SoundCloud

-Go to the [SoundCloud developer website](https://soundcloud.com/you/apps) and create an app.
+Go to the [SoundCloud developer website](https://soundcloud.com/you/apps).
+You need to open a support ticket to create an app.
 Copy your client id and secret.

 #### Twitch